immunant/c2rust/README.md

         brew install llvm python3 cmake openssl

 Finally, a rust installation with [Rustup](https://rustup.rs/) is required on all platforms.
+You will also need to install `rustfmt`:

+        rustup component add rustfmt-preview

 ## Building C2Rust